 - Örücüler Kapısı (towards Eminönü and the Spice Bazaar

 Bazaars!
 We can’t get enough of them.
-When we had a chance to travel to Istanbul, high on our bucket list was a visit to the Grand Bazaar.
+When we had a chance to travel to Istanbul, high on our bucket list was a visit to the Grand Bazaar and its many Turkish shops.
 Unfortunately, we couldn’t buy anything, we had sold our home and our possessions and downsized to a few storage containers of tax files and photographs.
 Our life now as roving retirees means that we have also downsized our luggage to a carry on only which restricts us from buying anything as well.
 We just love the experience!

 We could only look!
 It was so tempting.
 But did we buy anything?